Tony Boselli

-Don Bosco Anthony Boselli Jr. (born April 17, 1972) is an American professional football executive and former tackle who is the executive vice president of football operations for the Jacksonville Jaguars of the National Football League (NFL).
-Boselli played in the NFL for seven seasons with the Jaguars.
+Don Bosco Anthony Boselli Jr. (born April 17, 1972) is an American professional football executive and former offensive tackle who is the executive vice president of football operations for the Jacksonville Jaguars of the National Football League (NFL).
+Boselli previously played in the NFL for seven seasons with the Jaguars.
 He played college football for the USC Trojans, winning the Morris Trophy in 1994.
 Boselli was the first player drafted by the Jaguars, who selected him second overall in the 1995 NFL draft.

 During his tenure in Jacksonville, Boselli established himself as one of the franchise's most productive and popular players.
 He was named to five Pro Bowls and three first-team All-Pros while appearing in two AFC Championship Games.
-In 2002, he was the first selection in the 2002 NFL expansion draft by the Houston Texans, but retired without playing for them due to injuries.
+Following his Jaguars career, he was the first selection in the 2002 NFL expansion draft by the Houston Texans, but retired without playing for them due to injuries.
+Boselli rejoined the Jaguars as an executive in 2025.
 His accomplishments with Jacksonville led to him becoming the first inductee of the Jaguars Hall of Fame, which he was named to in 2006.
-Boselli was inducted to the College Football Hall of Fame in 2014 and the Pro Football Hall of Fame in 2022, making him the first Jaguars player inducted to the latter.
-He rejoined the Jaguars as an executive in 2025.
+He was inducted to the Pro Football Hall of Fame in 2022 and the College Football Hall of Fame in 2014, becoming the first Jaguars player inducted to the former.